-In recent weeks, more warranty providers have begun promoting that they now offer A-rated latent defect insurance capacity, and that’s a welcome shift.
+In recent weeks, more warranty providers have begun promoting A‑rated latent defects insurance capacity, which is a welcome development.
+Long‑tail risk requires long‑term financial strength.

-2. Delegated Authority and the impact on certainty
+2. Delegated Authority and Certainty

-4. Technical Oversight and Build Quality
+4. Technical Oversight During Construction

 Why This Matters to Lenders, Developers and Asset Owners